I can’t think of anything more delightful than fresh picked blueberries.

 Fully dried, they will be shrunken and crisp with a stronger flavor.
 Store in a cupboard in an airtight container for up to six months.

-Not sure what to do with dried blueberries?
+Not sure what to do with dried berries?
 You can add them to homemade trail mix for an energizing snack, or I like to bake them into bread and muffins.

 This recipe for whole wheat pecan bread with dried blueberries, also from Foodal, is a delicious way to make use of homegrown dried fruits!